dimitri/pgloader/pgloader.1.md

     expression lib, so doesn't depend on the *LIKE* implementation of MS SQL, nor on the lack of support for regular expressions in the engine.

+### Driver setup and encoding

+pgloader is using the `FreeTDS` driver, and internally expects the data to be sent in utf-8.
+To achieve that, you can configure the FreeTDS driver with those defaults, in the file `~/.freetds.conf`:

+    [global]
+    	tds version = 7.4
+    	client charset = UTF-8

 ### DEFAULT MS SQL CASTING RULES

 When migrating from MS SQL the following Casting Rules are provided: